shakilmith/documentaion/quarkus/qute/qute-include-statement/index.md

 !}
 ```

-You will get the same result like above if you run your application.
+You will get the same result like above if you again run your application.